 interesting subjects in urban Environments

-Capture the hustle and bustle of city life with shots of busy streets and intersections, iconic landmarks, or alleyways.
+Capture the hustle and bustle of city life with shots of busy streets, iconic landmarks, alleyways, or train stations.
 Look for contrasting elements like vintage cars parked next to modern high-rises, or people in business attire rushing past graffiti-covered walls.

 Get a bird’s eye view of the city with shots taken from high vantage points.
 This can be anything from the top of a tall building to a bridge or elevated highway.
 Cityscapes are stunning at night, with the city lights twinkling in the darkness.